fish-meister/pulse/README.md

 # Settings
 In order to use Pulse at its maximum potential, it's a great idea to set up all of the settings features first.
-- `/setmodlogs [channel]` Enable Moderation Logging for your Server
+- `/setmodlogs [channel] ⚙️` Enable Moderation Logging for your Server
-- `/setwelcomechannel [channel]` Enable Welcome Messages in your Server
+- `/setwelcomechannel [channel] ⚙️` Enable Welcome Messages in your Server
-- `/setwelcomemessage [description]` Set a custom Welcome Message
+- `/setwelcomemessage [description] ⚙️` Set a custom Welcome Message
-- `/setinvitechannel [channel]` Set a channel to receive invite logging information
+- `/setinvitechannel [channel] ⚙️` Set a channel to receive invite logging information

 # Utility
 In order to ensure smooth and efficient running of your Server, we have integrated several commands.